ashleykleynhans/stable-diffusion-terraform/README.md

 # Create an AWS EC2 GPU Spot Instance to Run Stable Diffusion WebUI and DreamBooth using Terraform

+## Overview

+If you want to use Stable Diffusion on its own, a `g4dn.xlarge` EC2 instance type with 16GB of memory should suffice.
+However, if you intend on using Dreambooth for training, I've found that 16GB of memory is insufficient, and that a `g4dn.2xlarge` instance with 32GB of memory is required.

 ## Clone the repo

 ```bash